outbreak-info/muninn/readme.md

     - `{x}` is one of `samples`, `variants`, or `mutations`
     - `{y}` is the name of a column from `{x}`.
 In the case of `variants` and `mutations`, columns from `alleles` and `amino_acid_substitutions` are also allowed.

+Prevalence:
+- `/variants/freqency?aa=HA:Q238R`
+  - Also allows queries based on nucleotide with parameter `nt=HA:A123C`

 Note: using `id` as a field in any query (e.g.: `id = 1234`) is likely to fail.
 This is because multiple tables, each with their own `id` column are joined before being queried, and SQL will not allow